LiangjunSong/liangjunsong.github.io/_posts/2017-10-25-project-2-milestone.md

 Most of the functions are completed except user adding new message.

 To view the message, click on any of the 'star'.

+# Milestone 4
+The project could have more visual effects.
+Also, the user interaction is not intuitive enough.
+Those will be fixed in my graduate project.
+For the graduate project, I hope it could be a more serious thing so more people can use it.